Cheapest Health Insurance in Michigan: Affordable Plans for 2026

 Who Has the Cheapest Health Insurance in Michigan?

-Oscar has the cheapest health insurance in Michigan at $499 monthly, $135 below the statewide average.
-UnitedHealthcare at $539 and Ambetter at $554 cost $40 to $55 more, but both offer HMO plans where Oscar is EPO-only.
+Oscar has the cheapest health insurance in Michigan at $499 monthly, $135 below the statewide average but it offers EPO plans only.
+Though UnitedHealthcare at $539 and Ambetter at $554 cost $40 to $55 more than Oscar, but they both offer HMO plans.

 Oscar$499$135$5,988$1,620